Loading...

 What can we learn from this example?

-• It's important to have a clear growth strategy and be able to demonstrate the potential for monetization.
+- It's important to have a clear growth strategy and demonstrate the potential for monetization.

 Supercell: This Finnish mobile game developer has had several successful app sales, including the popular games Clash of Clans and Clash Royale.
 In 2016, Supercell was acquired by Tencent, a Chinese tech giant, for $8.6 billion, making it one of the most successful app sales in history.
 Supercell's success can be attributed to its focus on creating high-quality games with strong replay value and monetization potential.
 The company also invested heavily in marketing and user acquisition to build a large and loyal user base.